trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 </figure>

-Knut was ultimately mounted, and his [[taxidermy|material.jendaya-parakeet]] can still be viewed at the Museum of Natural History today.
+Knut was ultimately mounted, and his [[taxidermy|material.jendaya-parakeet]] can still be viewed at the Museum für Naturkunde Berlin today.

 <figure>